Aias/the-innocent-i/src/fragments/2019-10-02-do-not-cross.md

+---
+title: do not cross
+description: An installation art piece.
+tags:
+  - art
+  - society
+  - photography
+---
 An installation art piece for any sufficiently spacious venue, but preferably a heavily trafficked public place.

 The work consists of pairs of mannequins scattered about the space.
 In each pair, one poses while the other holds a camera.
 Strung between the cameras and their subjects are bands of yellow tape — **POLICE LINE, DO NOT CROSS**.